peterkuma/masters-thesis/chapters/06_shortwave-intermittency.md

   (\textbf{top-left}) and log-log coordinates (\textbf{bottom-left}),
   and upward optical thickness in ordinary (\textbf{top-right}) and log-log coordinates (\textbf{bottom-right}).
-  Lines are labeled with layer numbers.
+  Lines are labelled with layer numbers.
 Note that the relationship is almost linear in the log-log coordinates.
   \label{fig:optical-depth}
 }